Scorpions Logo

 Font and Colors

-In the famous Scorpions logo, there is not a single standard letter: each of them looks like the result of painstaking work by artists creating figures in a futurism style.
+There is no standard letter in the famous Scorpions logo: each looks like the result of painstaking work by artists creating figures in a futuristic style.
 The unique combination of thin curved strokes and massive elements transforms a simple inscription into a cluster of venomous arthropods.
-This individual set of glyphs became the basis for the band’s unofficial font – Lady Starlight by Typodermic Fonts.
+This individual set of glyphs became the basis for the band’s unofficial font, Lady Starlight by Typodermic Fonts.

-The black color of the emblem corresponds to the somber mood of the songs performed by the musicians.
-It contains a clear contradiction: black is associated with evil and mystique, but at the same time, it is often used as a symbol of elegance, luxury, and severity.
+The emblem’s black color corresponds to the somber mood of the musicians’ songs.
+It contains a clear contradiction: Black is associated with evil and mystique, yet it is often used as a symbol of elegance, luxury, and severity.